Regulate the Use of File Editors in IBM i Production Environments

 Safe-Update is the latest component of Raz-Lee’s iSecurity suite.

-Once set, Safe-Update protects all updates and ensure they are done by specified programs, by creating specified whitelists or blacklists.
+Once set, Safe-Update protects all updates and ensures they are done by specified programs, by creating specified whitelists or blacklists.

 A whitelist specifies the programs that can update a file.
 It contains multiple entries, each specifying generic program names and generic library names.